microsoft/playwright/docs/src/api/class-page.md

 * since: v1.32
 - `updateMode` <[HarMode]<"full"|"minimal">>

 When set to `minimal`, only record information necessary for routing from HAR.
 This omits sizes, timing, page, cookies, security and other types of HAR information that are not used when replaying from HAR.
-Defaults to `full`.
+Defaults to `minimal`.

 ### option: Page.routeFromHAR.updateContent
 * since: v1.32